macmartine/macmartine.github.io/index.md

 If you need architecture or development guidance, help with payment systems, third-party API's, or general development, let's talk.
-I'm ready to get to know your business and help you talk it to the next level.
+I'm ready to get to know your business and help you take it to the next level.

 ### Get in touch today to schedule a call and let’s talk about how I can help you.